 Differences/disorders of sex development (DSD) in humans are defined as congenital conditions where the development of chromosomal, gonadal and anatomical sex is atypical (Chicago Consensus Meeting5).
 DSDs are a heterogeneous group, including 46,XY disorders of testicular development.
-These patients have a 46,XY karyotype and external genitalia that range from mild undervirilisation phenotypes such as microphallus or hypospadias to normal female appearance (complete sex reversal).6 These conditions are most often caused by a breakdown in the genetic pathways required anus in DHH (OMIM 605423, chr12q13.12) are a rare cause of 46,XY DSD, in particular causing 46,XY partial or complete gonadal dvs@eps (OMIM 607080, OMIM 23246) different DLITT published in 17 cases of 46,XY DSD7-16 (figure 1).
-In some cases the patients present with gonadal cancers and/or minifascicular neuropathies.
+These patients have a 46,XY karyotype and external genitalia that range from mild undervirilisation phenotypes such as microphallus or hypospadias to normal female appearance (complete sex pathways required pathways required and differentiation and develants in DHH (OMIM 605423, chr12q13.12) are a rare cause of 46,XY DSD, in particular causing 46,XY partial or complete gonadal dysgenesic (OMIM 607080, OMIM 233420).
+To different DHH pathogenic published in 17 on sec. reversal).6 These conditions are most often caused In some cases the patients present with gonadal cancers and/or minifascicular neuropathies.
 9 10 13 In 15 of the 17 reported cases the patients had DHH variants on both alleles (homozygous or compound heterozygous).
 Two patients reported to carry a heterozygous variant (p.Leu363Cysfs4) also had